-- For each edge e, $x_e$ is a variable indicating the amount of flow on e.
-As our goal is to find a maximum s-t-flow, we want to maximize the function $f(\mathbf{x})$ describing the amount of flow exiting s.
+- For each edge e, x_e is a variable indicating the amount of flow on e, i.e. x_e was previously called F(e). - As our goal is to find a maximum s-t-flow, we want to maximize the function $f(\mathbf{x})$ describing the amount of flow exiting s.
 The first constraint ensures that the amount of flow is non-negative on each edge, and the second guarantees that no edge capacities are violated.
 The third enforces flow conservation.
-The fourth is required because we do not want any part of the flow leaving s to return to s. - So far, a flow was allowed to split up at vertices, resulting in a branched flow.
+The fourth is required because we do not want any part of the flow leaving s to return to s. - Some networks indeed adopt centralized approaches for finding good allocations (e.g. using Software Defined Networking, SDN, or Multiprotocol Label Switching, MPLS).
+However, for large networks with quickly changing data flows, such as the internet, calculating and maintaining a good allocation in a centralized way is difficult.
+Moreover, who should do it?!
+There is no central authority for bandwidth allocation.
+We need a distributed way of avoiding congestion.
+We will discuss this in Section 3.5. - So far, a flow was allowed to split up at vertices, resulting in a branched flow.
 In practice, we often want each flow to follow just a path.